-- For our region, our “high” level hardness is relatively low.
-He sees water supplies with 75 gpg.
-Hardness can clog faucets and appliances with scale and stain fixtures with mineral deposits.
+- Hardness can clog and stain faucets and appliances.
 But hard water contains healthy minerals that give water a pleasing texture.
-On the other hand, standard water softeners add a trace amount of salt to water that’s safe to drink but may kill your soil if you irrigate regularly.
-Plenty of people choose not fight scale with vinegar instead of softening.
+Conversely, standard water softeners add trace salt to water and can give it a greasy texture.
+It’s safe to drink but the salt may build up and kill your soil if you irrigate regularly.
+Plenty of people choose to fight scale with vinegar instead of softening.
+For our region, our “high” level hardness is relatively low.
+The tester said he sees water with 75 gpg.

-- Iron is a bigger problem.
-Like hardness, it stains fixtures.
+- Iron, like hardness, stains fixtures.
 Unlike hardness, iron will eventually close off pipes like arteries clogged by cholesterol.
 It can also make water smell like burnt rubber.
-While 5x the maximum suggested iron level sounded bad, the tester assured it could be much worse.
-He mentioned that we could technically filter out enough iron with just a water softener, but it would tax the softener and cause higher maintenance costs.
+While 5x the maximum suggested iron level sounded bad, the tester said it could be much worse.
+He said we could technically filter out enough iron with just a water softener, but it would tax the softener and cause higher maintenance costs.

 When we received his quotes for a softener only, iron filter only, and a combination of both, we understood why the tests were free.
-They can probably break even selling 1 filter for every 50 tests they give away.
+They probably break even if they can sell 1 filter for every 50 tests they give away.
 The iron-filter option cost over $2,000.
 The combo filter/softener was just shy of $4,000.
 Fair enough.
-We were glad to have the information and ready to do more research.
+We were glad to have the information and ready for more research.

-Chris used scrap to extend the well house to accommodate the 5′ tall filter assembly, so the only cost there was his sanity.
+Chris used scrap lumber and leftover insulation to extend the well house to accommodate the 5′ tall filter assembly, so the only cost there was his sanity.
 The well house is on a slope and full of weird carpentry angles.
 It’s his white whale.

 For a half day of frustration and less than half the cost of professional installation, we had a working iron filter.

 Well, a mostly working iron filter.
 Unfortunately, we ran into a bad vendor.
-Reverse Osmosis Superstore provided poor guidance and shipped their equipment in used, dented boxes.
-They left out an important part of the filter that would have increased its efficiency.
-They promised to send it to us but never did.
-Lastly, they up-sold Chris on what we now know was a very bad upgrade called Katalox media (don’t buy Katalox!), saying it was revolutionary in the world of catching iron molecules.
+Reverse Osmosis Superstore provided poor guidance and shipped their equipment in ridiculously dented boxes.
+They left out an important part of the filter that would have increased its efficiency, then promised to send it and never did.
+Lastly, they up-sold Chris on what we now know was a very bad upgrade called Katalox media (don’t buy Katalox!), saying it was revolutionary in the world of filtering iron molecules.

 For reference: an iron filter is a tall, thin tank, partially full of media, with a box on top to control the flow of water around the tank and the media.
-“Media” in this case means pellets that grab iron molecules.
+“Media” in this case means pellets that bind with iron molecules.

-Your media works hard, and it’s important to take care of it.
-The tank backwashes every 1-3 nights to cleanse the media of iron so it’s ready to grab more.
-Backwashing can spit out over 100 gallons of water a time (like flushing a toilet 65 times).
+Your media works hard to grab all the iron molecules out of the water, so it’s important to refresh it regularly by backwashing.
+Backwashing is automated by that box on top of the tank.
+It happens every 1-3 nights and can spit out over 100 gallons of water a time (like flushing a toilet 65 times).
 That volume of water has to be carefully directed to avoid erosion and mud pits.
 Luckily, our well is in an area where water can be sent into a field that percs beautifully.
 This hot, dry summer, you could tell exactly where the backwash was going.
-The grass loved it.
+The grass appreciated it.

 When Chris installed the iron filter, the burnt-rubber smell that had crept into our water was immediately gone.
-However, there was still a faint odor of sulfur despite promises that an iron filter would eradicate it.
+Yet there was still a faint odor of sulfur despite promises that the iron filter would eradicate it.

-Then, as summer heat set in, the burnt rubber came back, off and on.
-When our crystal-clear water turned yellow a few hours after we filled the inflatable hottub, a major sign of iron, we knew the filter wasn’t working.
+As summer heat set in, the burnt rubber came back intermittently.
+When our crystal-clear water turned yellow a few hours after we filled the inflatable hottub, a symptom of iron, we knew the filter wasn’t working.

-Were iron levels too high for the filter, or was the filter misfiring?
-Customer service advised Chris to try backwashing more often, in this case every 2 nights instead of 3.
-It uses more water but eliminated the burnt rubber smell again.
-The sulfur lingered but was faint enough that we could shake our heads and try to forget it.
+Were iron levels too high for the filter, was it user error, or was the filter misfiring?
+Customer service advised Chris to backwash more often, every 2 nights instead of 3.
+It used more water but made the burnt rubber smell go away again.
+The sulfur lingered but was faint enough we could shake our heads and try to ignore it.

-Things were better.
-The only way to know what’s really in water is to test it, but summer turned into fall, and while we worked on fencing, the sinkhole, and dozens of other projects, lingering water concerns took a backburner until November, when our showers became intermittently lukewarm.
+The only way to know what’s really in water is to test it, but things were better.
+Summer turned into fall, and while we worked on orchard planting, fencing, the sinkhole, and dozens of other projects, lingering water concerns took a backburner.
+Until November, when our hot showers started to cool down.

 The tankless water heater has been a joy.
-It’s electric, and it does pull a monster load of electricity when we run hot water, but that was its only issue until the lukewarm showers started.
+It’s electric, not gas, and it does pull a monster load of electricity that can make the lights flicker, but that was its only issue until the lukewarm showers.

-The EcoSmart website has a great troubleshooting module.
-It suggested we clean the elements.
-After 6 months of use, this seemed strange since cleaning is only recommended annually.
-But since the “hot water out” pipe was suddenly showing a scary amount of scale creep as well, we shut off the water heater’s breakers and cracked it open.
-(If you’re familiar with water heater plumbing, you may have noticed another problem in this photo that we’ve since fixed: there was no valve kit on the water-out, hence no easy way to unclog the filter of scale at that location.)
+The EcoSmart website has a great troubleshooting module that suggested we clean the elements.
+After 6 months of use, this seemed strange.
+Cleaning is only recommended annually.
+But since the “hot water out” pipe was suddenly showing a scary amount of scale creep as well, we shut off the breakers and cracked open the heater.
+(If you’re familiar with water heater plumbing, you may have noticed another problem in this photo that we’ve since fixed: there was no valve kit on the water-out, hence no easy way to empty out the scale that gathers here.)

 This proved our water was too hard not to soften.
-Tankless water heaters are more susceptible to hard water than most appliances, but others could fail soon unless we took action.
-After having more problems reaching the 2 respected well companies, Chris realized we could broaden our inquiries to water-purification-only businesses that don’t drill wells.
+Tankless heaters are more susceptible to hard water than most appliances, but other items could start failing unless we took action.
+After having more problems reaching the 2 well companies, Chris realized we could broaden our inquiries to water-purification-only businesses that don’t drill wells.

 We’d kind of been thinking that filtering well water meant we had to work with well-specific vendors, but that’s not the case.
 Learning curve!